SubOptimal/getcwd/README.md

 AFAIK there is no reliable way with plain Java to get the information in which current working directory the JVM was invoked.

 There are some suggestions in the internet how to find out the current working directory from Java.
-The most common are `new File(".").getAbsolutePath()` and `System.getProperty("user.dir")`.
+The most common are

+- `new File(".").getAbsolutePath()`
+- `System.getProperty("user.dir")`
+- `Paths.get(".").toAbsolutePath()`

 All rely on the system property "user.dir".
-And they are all right, as long this property was set by the JVM only.
+They are all right, as long this property was set by the JVM only.

 But this property might has been defined also:

-* as `-Duser.dir=...` when the JVM is invked
+* as `-Duser.dir=...` when the JVM is invoked
-* using `System.setProperty("user.dir", "...")`
+* using `System.setProperty("user.dir", "...")` (will affect only `File` not `Path`)

-In such case the suggestions fail.
+In such case the above suggestions fail.
 This project show those cases and the tiny library gives you a solution how to get the current working directory from which the JVM was invoked.